williamdoesdev/tests.ahk/README.md

 # Tests.ahk
-A simple testing library for AutoHotKey.
+A simple test class for AutoHotKey.

 # Usage
 The intended way of using this library is by creating a new instance of the test class for each test you want to run.
 For example: